wp-plugins/wp-cleanup-and-basic-functions/README.txt

 1. No screenshots yet

 == Changelog ==

+= 1.1.1 =
+Fixed a small bug for admin logo upload and some words typing errors

 = 1.1 =
 Fixed a bug with image upload when Retina support was not checked, also added svg upload in the Media uploader.